 3. Rating classes

-The environmental, social, governance and total ESG ratings assigned by Rating-Agentur Expert RA GmbH are defined on the basis of allocating the company to one of nine rating classes according to the following scale:
+The environmental, social, governance and total ESG ratings assigned by Rating-Agentur Expert RA GmbH are defined based on allocating the company to one of nine rating classes according to the following scale:

 Table 1.
 Rating classes